Behavior & Culture | Mar 10, 2026

 How Do You Know What Motivates Employees?

 Whether you’re in the midst of hiring or you already have your team in place, you need to know what is going to motivate employees.
-The PAT℠ can help you take an objective approach by letting you know what drives candidates by quantifying their mindset, personality traits, and behavior.
+The PAT℠ (Positive Assessment Tool) can help you take an objective approach by quantifying candidates’ mindset, personality traits, and behavioral drivers — so you can stop guessing and start leading with real insight.

 You can also be more intentional with the types of questions you ask during interviews and in check-ins with your current employees.
 Questions like, “What do you do in your spare time?” and “What do you like about it?” can give you insight into what drives employees.
 If they tell you they love gardening because it keeps their stress level low and they love to continuously learn new techniques, you know they’re intrinsically motivated.
 If they say they love gardening and they enter a yearly rose-growing contest, it’s a good clue that they are more extrinsically motivated.